 These verses really have no direct bearing on our present theme, inasmuch as they treat of other than saints.
 Yet, as this passage does relate to the wider subject of the Law in general, and as it is made use of by those who flatly and hotly deny the Law has any relation to believers today, we give it a brief notice.
 It is affirmed by some whom we respect, but from whom on this subject we are obliged to differ, that the Law was given to the nation of Israel and to none else, and therefore, that neither Gentiles nor Christians are under any obligation to keep it.
 That the Law was formally given to Israel at Sinai is freely granted.
 But does that prove it was meant for none other than the descendants of Jacob?
 Surely not.
-When writing to the saints at Rome (many of whom were Gentiles, see 1:13; 11:13; 15:15, 16, etc.) Paul said, "But now we are delivered from the Law" (7:6).
-Again, in 8:7 he declares, "The carnal mind is enmity against God: for it is not subject to the Law of God, neither indeed can be": mark, it is not "the Jewish mind", but the "carnal mind" to Jew and Gentile alike.
+When writing to the saints at Rome (many of whom were Gentiles, see 40131:13; 451511:13; 455515:15, 16, etc.) Paul said, "But now we are delivered from the Law" (4007:6).
+Again, in subject to the Law of God, neither indeed can be": mark, it is not "the Jewish mind", but the "carnal mind" to Jew and Gentile alike.
 Now, there would be no point to this statement if the mind of man, as man, is not obligated to be in subjection to the Law of God.
 Man's mind is not subject, and because of its innate depravity "cannot be"; nevertheless, it ought to be.
-Once more: note how in Ephesians 2:2 the wicked are said to be "children of disobedience"; this is meaningless if they are not under obligation to obey the commandments of God.
+Once more: note how in Ephesians 2:2 the wicked are said to be "children" of disobedience"; this is meaningless if they are not under obligation to obey the commandments of God.
 These scriptures, then, are sufficient to establish the fact that Gentiles, as well as Jews, are "under the Law".